lacework/go-sdk/cli/docs/lacework_generate_cloud-account_gcp.md

       --output string                                 location to write generated content (default is ~/lacework/gcp) --prefix string                                 prefix that will be used at the beginning of every generated resource --project_id string                             specify the project id to be used to provision lacework resources (required)
-      --service_account_credentials string            specify service account credentials JSON file path (leave blank to make use of google credential ENV vars)
+      --projects strings                              list of project IDs to integrate with (project-level integrations) --service_account_credentials string            specify service account credentials JSON file path (leave blank to make use of google credential ENV vars)
-      --wait_time string                              amount of time to wait before the next resource is provisioned
+      --use_pub_sub                                   use pub/sub for the audit log data rather than bucket --wait_time string                              amount of time to wait before the next resource is provisioned
 ```